Fingel/usa/README.md

 * Transition issues (change their state).
 * List and open issues associated with a project.

+**Most of these interactions assume you prefix your git branches with the JIRA issue ID.**
+For example: `ISSUE-123-implement-widget` It's possible to use the `-i` flag to manually specify issue ID's but you will be missing most of the convenience of the script.

 `usa` is a single file Python script that only depends on the standard library.
-Simply drop in somewhere in your $PATH and go.
+Simply drop in somewhere in your $PATH and execute.

 ## Installation